 The program is named in memory of Susan Pond (1939 To 2019) and her important contributions to MISCELLANEOUS Productions.

 with Ann Marie Fleming

-We will present the internationally renowned filmmaker, Ann Marie Fleming and clips of her work in a free 2-hour online workshop geared to culturally and socially representative at-risk and experiential youth.
+We presented internationally renowned filmmaker, Ann Marie Fleming and clips of her work in this two-hour online workshop geared to culturally and socially representative, at-risk, and experiential youth.

-Ann Marie will talk about her impressive body of work, how to work with adapted material, biographical material, how she works with her DOP and editor, and how she collaborates with other professionals when she makes a film.
+Ann Marie talked about her impressive body of work, how to work with adapted material, biographical material, how she works with her DOP and editor, and how she collaborates with other professionals when she makes a film.

-She will also provide some information as to where young people who want to become filmmakers can apply to reputable film schools, grants and bursaries for them, community art projects where they can get their first professional experiences, if they want to volunteer on a professional project to gain experience, etc.
+She also provided some information as to where young people who want to become filmmakers can apply to reputable film schools, apply for grants and bursaries, and volunteer for community art projects where they can get their first professional experiences.

 20.5 - MISCELLANEOUS Productions’ 20th Anniversary